janick/WT32-SqLn/README.md

 ## Programming

 Unlike other ESP32 development boards, you can't program the WT32-SC01 Plus using the USB-C port.
-That port is only for suppling power.
+That port is only for supplying power.
 You *HAVE TO* use the serial port and trigger the programming mode using EN and GPIO0.
 As the programmer wasn't included with the board, it was a particularly frustrating step.

 If you bought the version that includes the programmer, you can skip to TBD.

+### Using your own USB-to-serial board

 Using a 7-pin MX1.25 PicoBlade dongle and a 3-pin 2.54mm/0.1" pin header connector housing, create a cable to connect the TX, RX, and GND pins on the Debug Interface